 The Company cannot predict what environmental legislation, regulations or policies will be enacted or adopted in the future or how future laws and regulations will be administered or interpreted.
 The recent trend in environmental legislation and regulation is generally toward stricter standards, and this trend is likely to continue in the future.
 This recent trend includes, without limitation, laws and regulations relating to air and water quality, mine reclamation, waste handling and disposal, the protection of certain species and the preservation of certain lands.
 These regulations may require the acquisition of permits or other authorizations for certain activities.
-These laws and regulations, as well as potentially more vigorous enforcement policies, stricter interpretation of existing laws and stricter permit and license conditions, may necessitate significant capital outlays, may materially affect the Company's results of operations and business or may cause material changes or delays in the Company's intended activities.
+These laws and regulations may also limit or prohibit activities on certain lands.
+Compliance with more stringent laws and regulations, as well as potentially more vigorous enforcement policies, stricter interpretation of existing laws and stricter permit and license conditions, may necessitate significant capital outlays, may materially affect the Company's results of operations and business or may cause material changes or delays in the Company's intended activities.
 There can be no assurance of the Company's continued compliance or ability to meet stricter environmental laws and regulations and permit or license conditions.
 Delays in obtaining permits and licenses could impact expected production levels or increases in expected production levels.